 Super funds offer many investment options, including pre-mixed investment strategies, sector/specialist funds and investment opportunities in direct shares.
 However, for many of us, 80% in fact, superannuation gets too complicated so we opt for the easy way out – the default option.
 This is where your funds are directed if you haven?t instructed your super fund otherwise.

 The default option might be an easy decision but it can also be costly.
-As each fund has a different default investing strategy, it’s wise to carefully investigate your fund’s default option.
+As each fund has a different default investing strategy, it?s wise to carefully investigate the default option of your fund.
 Generally you can find this in the Product Disclosure Statement (PDS) and/or the super fund annual reports.

 If the fund invests a high percentage in “unlisted” or private investment programs, then dig a little deeper.
 Do you think this fund has the expertise to manage direct investments like that?
 If so, great but if not, consider other investment strategies within your fund that may better suit your purposes and your individual risk profile for superannuation.

 Investment strategies explained

 Super funds tailor their investment strategies according to risk.
 The level of risk you are prepared to accept usually depends on how close you are to retirement.
 Essentially, if you?re young, you?ve got plenty of time to ride the market roller coaster and make the most of your investment money before you retire.